 We will go through scapular mechanics and ostekinematic angles in most common push and pull patterns, so that you will also be able to use these skills with athletes.

 Scapular dyskinesis is also associated with both neck pain, thoracic outlet syndrome and costoclavicular space syndrome.
 Thus, working knowledge with regards to identification and treatment of scapular dyskinesis will be paramount.
-That is also why this course is obligatory before venturing forth to my nerve entrapment and upper cervical dysfunction courses.
+That is also why this module is obligatory before venturing forth to my nerve entrapment and upper cervical dysfunction modules.

 The knowledge you learn in this class will be very practical, and you’ll be able to use it immediately after class.
 You will greatly improve your success-rate, both short and long term, when dealing with shoulder and neck pain syndromes.

-Before you take this course, I recommend rehearsing the main scapular movements.
+Before you take this class, I recommend rehearsing the main scapular movements.
 You can review them here – This article also contain a great deal of scientific evidence regarding scapular dysfunction.: